sidney/brotlidecpy/README.md

 This library is written all in versions 2 and 3 compatible Python for the special case in which it is not practical to package or require platform-specific binaries.
-It includes only the decompression function, under the assumption that will be the most common use-case that might have that restriction, and is hundreds of times slower then the reference `brotli`.
+It includes only the decompression function, under the assumption that will be the most common use-case that might have that restriction.
+It is hundreds of times slower than the reference `brotli`.

-This project is a hand port of the decompression portion of the Javascript project that is itself a hand port of the C code of the reference implementation.
+This is a hand port of the decompression portion of the Javascript project that is itself a hand port of the C code of the reference implementation.

 * JavaScript port of brotli [brotli.js](https://github.com/devongovett/brotli.js)